nikogura/nikogura.com/ManagedSecrets.md

 There's more.
 Quite a lot more.
 Ask any security pro or *gasp*, an auditor.

-## Secret System Nonfunctional Requirements
+## Nonfunctional Requirements of a Secrets System

 Here's a short list of the 'other' concerns behind a secrets system: